nunofbcastro/portfolio/README.md

 npm run dev
 ```

-**Edit a file directly in GitHub**

-- Navigate to the desired file(s).
-- Click the "Edit" button (pencil icon) at the top right of the file view.
-- Make your changes and commit the changes.

-**Use GitHub Codespaces**
+### Using GitHub Codespaces

-- Navigate to the main page of your repository.
+- Navigate to the main page of this repository.
 - Click on the "Code" button (green button) near the top right.
 - Select the "Codespaces" tab.
 - Click on "New codespace" to launch a new Codespace environment.